Sunday, October 4, 2020

 When Darkness Falls by Sidney Williams was published in paperback by Pinnacle in 1992.
 The cover art depicts a WOLF, and was produced by an unknown illustrator.

-The Pike by Cliff Twemlow was published in paperback by Hamlyn (U.K.) in 1982.
+The Pike by Cliff Twemlow was published in paperback in the UK by Hamlyn in 1982.
 The cover art depicts a PIKE, and was produced by an unknown artist.
-Although the cover indicates that a film was in the works, sadly, it never materialized.
+Although the cover does indicate that a film is pending (look for photos online of actress Joan Collins with a giant mechanical pike), the funding fell through and the film never swam.

 The Lake by Karl Largent was published in paperback by BMI in 1993.
 The cover art depicts a GARPIKE, and was produced by an unknown artist.

-Savaged by actress Victoria Burgoyne was published in paperback by Futura (U.K.) in 1980.
+Savaged by actress Victoria Burgoyne was published in paperback in the UK by Futura in 1980.
 The cover art depicts a HYENA, and was produced by an unknown artist.

-Try as I could, I struggled to find even even one horror cover depicting raccoons*.
-I guess they're just not scary enough as far as beasts go (the proof may be in this 1960 cover painting by Lawrence Tyler Dresser for Rutherford Montgomery's novel Weecha The Racoon.
-Cute, eh?).
+Try as I could, I struggled to find even even one horror cover depicting a racoon or raccoons.
+I guess they're just not scary enough as far as beasts go.
+The proof may be in this 1960 cover painting by Lawrence Tyler Dresser for Rutherford Montgomery's juvenile novel, Weecha The Racoon.
+Cute, eh?

 BUT, WAIT...